muon-spectroscopy-computational-project/muspinsim/docs/docs/theory_2.md

 Where $H_{12}$ is the contribution from the dipolar interaction and $\mathbb{1}_2$ is the identity matrix of size $2I + 1 = 2$ (For the first electron). $\text{SWAP}_{32}$ is a swap gate that has the effect of reversing the kronecker products into the correct order as of $H_{13}$ is formed in a subspace with only particles 1 and 3 wheras it should be computed for the system with particles 1, 2 and 3 in that order.

 Due to the extra matrix products this method is most suitable when the evolution operator's matrix is sparse for which it will be faster and will use significantly less memory.
 This will generally be the case for larger spins with a few simple interactions.
-Muspinsim will log a warning in its output if the sparsity doesn't appear suitable for Celio's method.
+MuSpinSim will log a warning in its output if the sparsity doesn't appear suitable for Celio's method.

 > **For developers:** time evolution of a system using Celio's method is handled by the `.evolve()` method of the `CelioHamiltonian` class.